Israel splits into two kingdoms

 The Bible doesn’t talk too much about the Assyrians, but it does mention (in the second book of Kings) an Assyrian king who gave 6000 gold pieces to have his general cured of leprosy.

 Meanwhile, the kingdom of Judah, further south, kept on being independent until the 600s BC, when there was a lot of fighting between the Egyptians and the Babylonians over who would control the Eastern Mediterranean.
+At the very end, the Jewish general Josiah fought a big battle at Megiddo to try to keep the Egyptians out of the Assyrian Empire.
+But Josiah lost, and the Assyrians lost.
 Then Judah became part of the Babylonian Empire.